 Web frameworks were built by web developers, and they are constantly improving it so that next time you decide to build an app, it could take you only a few days to build a simple app as opposed to weeks and months.

-When it comes to learning Python, it is really dependant on your goals.
+When it comes to learn Python, it is really dependant on your goals.
 It provides you with the ability to venture into many fields and disciplines.

 Now let’s talk about what you could do with Python.